jupyter/accessibility/testing/jupyterlab/README.md

     http://127.0.0.1:9323

-When you click on a test result, if it does not seem particularly readable, then look for a link to an HTML report and follow that link.

 ### :cloud: Running in Gitpod

 As an alternative to running the tests locally on your own machine, you can run them in a cloud environment on Gitpod.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/jupyter/accessibility)